Ladies’ Gunboat Society at Flores Pork Chop [CLOSED]

 Pork Chop Los Angeles

-One of the dishes that demonstrate Dunsmoor’s intentions consists of a Grilled Peads & Barretts Pork Chop ($28), a well-marbled slab with a melting layer of protective fat that Oliver Woolley sells at the Santa Monica Farmers Market.
-The chop arrives on a bed of Rose Bank cheese grits in a pool of rich red eye gravy that’s traditionally crafted from coffee and pork drippings.
-Dunsmoor supercharges the plate with a thick slice of salty griddled ham, and tempers the richness with a thatch of slightly bitter mustard “frills” that add textural contrast.
-This pork chop is already one of the best in town, and it will be interesting to see how Dunsmoor continues to demonstrate his Southern skills on Sawtelle.
+Grilled Peads & Barretts Pork Chop ($28) is one dish that demonstrates Dunsmoor’s intentions.
+Oliver Woolley sells this well-marbled slab with a melting, protective fat layer at the Santa Monica Farmers Market.
+The chop arrives on a Rose Bank cheese grits bed in a pool of rich red eye gravy.
+If you don’t know, red eye gravy traditionally features coffee and pork drippings.
+Dunsmoor supercharges the plate with a thick slice of salty griddled ham.
+He tempers the richness with a slightly bitter mustard “frills” thatch that add textural contrast.
+This pork chop is already one of the best in town.
+It will be interesting to see how Dunsmoor continues to demonstrate his Southern skills on Sawtelle.

 Dose of Vitamin P spotlights my favorite pork dish from the previous week.